Go Back

 Notes

 Storage: Store any leftovers in an airtight container.
-They will last about 2-3 days in the fridge.
-Make sure to place plastic directly on top of the dip touching it to help slow down the browning.
+They will last about 2–3 days in the fridge.
+Press plastic wrap directly on top of the dip, so it's touching.
+Then cover it with a storage lid.
+This helps minimize oxidation and slow down the browning.

-Video: Please note the video uses 2 tablespoons warm water, but the recipe card uses a couple ice cubes.
+Video Note: The video version of this recipe uses 2 tablespoons of warm water, but the recipe card uses ice cubes.
 Either option works, but I prefer the ice cubes.

 Nutrition